 When subs were first introduced to domestic football in 1965, Leeds always seemed to get an injury around the 70th minute.
 If they were losing, it was often a defender who was injured.
 If they were winning it was often an attacker.
 By reshuffling when their substitute was brought on they could attack or defend more, as needed.
 Needless to say, injured players always seemed to recover by the following game.
 This amazing string of coincidences in almost every match probably helped the League to realise that as long as the likes of Don Revie were involved in football, they may as well allow substitutions for any reason.
 Hence the original rule lasted only two years.

 But what of Niall Quinn, record breaker?
-In 1987, the first season of two League substitutions, he came on for Arsenal against Southampton on November 21, 1987.
-Quinn replaced an injured Perry Groves, also after 11 minutes.
+In 1987, the first season of two League substitutions, he came on for Arsenal against Southampton on November 21.
+Quinn replaced an injured Perry Groves, like Peacock also after just 11 minutes.
 Unfortunately, Quinn played badly.
 Very badly.
 I was there, I remember it well.
 After 77 minutes both the crowd and George Graham had had enough.
 George used his second substitute, Nigel Winterburn, to replace Quinn, who was definitely not injured.
 And so Quinn became the first Arsenal player to be substituted in the League after being brought on as a substitute, and the first Arsenal player in any competitive game to be subbed as a sub for poor play.

 He wasn’t quite the first substitute in domestic English football to ever be substituted for playing badly – at least according to ‘Dixie’ in the comments below.
 That honour, if that’s the right word, perhaps goes to Neil Adams of Everton, in the 1986 Charity Shield.
 Thanks for the info.